-4.49 Material properties should be consistent with loading condition induced by external events, and in agreement with material specifications and the construction and quality assurance procedures associated with the safety category of the particular item.
-In structural assessment for beyond design basis external events, it is normally acceptable to use less conservative values than those for design (e.g. reduced material safety coefficients, or use of values based on the results of tests on the actual materials used).
+4.49.
+Material properties should be consistent with the loading conditions induced by external events and should be in agreement with the material specifications and the construction and quality assurance procedures associated with the safety category of the particular item.
+In structural assessment for beyond design basis external events, it is normally acceptable to use less conservative values than those used for design (e.g. reduced material safety coefficients, use of values based on the results of tests on the actual materials used).